Damaging Air Winds: Kids Guide to Tornadoes

 - Severe Weather and Natural Disasters - Tornadoes: Learn the basics about tornadoes by clicking on this Scholastic Weather Watch page.
 The page tells how they are formed in three steps and there is also an illustration.

-- Tornado Model by Sullivan and Alexa: Learn how to simulate a tornado and its effects by watching this PBS Kids episode on tornadoes.
+- Tornado Simulation Could Save Lives: Learn how to simulate a tornado and its effects by watching this PBS Kids episode on tornadoes.

 - Tornado Facts!: Read up on tornado facts by clicking on this link to the UK National Geographic for Kids website.
 The page includes a slide-show of images with numbered facts beneath.